JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 ## Primitive numeric types

-There is a vast amount of types in Julia.
+There are many types in Julia.
 In fact, every object in Julia has its type.
 As an example, we can mention the hierarchy of primitive numeric types

 ![](types.svg)